InfantEudora/win32_transparent/readme.md

 - [x] A seperate physics thread that updates object positions and manages input
 - [x] A scene to put things in.
 - [ ] Scale window and framebuffers
-- [ ] Simple lighting, but keep in mind it needs to be PBR at some point.
+- [x] Simple lighting, but keep in mind it needs to be PBR at some point.
 - [ ] Attempt to put ImGui in and keep the crazy overlay going.
 - [ ] Object selection based on ID with a buffer...?
-Yes, SSBO read/write
+SSBO read/write from FS doesn't work optimally.
 - [ ] Make the hovered / selected object use a certain material.
 - [ ] Blue and Red are reversed somewhere.. somehow.